-Learn about fun and easy math games for kids in school and at home.
+Learn about fun and simple math games for kids in school and at home.

 I am a huge game nut!
 As a child I spent countless hours playing board games and card games with my family.
 At the time, I thought it was just a great way to pass the time.
 As soon as we declared we were “bored” my mom was ready with a new list of chores.
 Turns out that 3 hour game of Monopoly wasn’t so bad after all!